 7. When the rearend is correctly placed, the lower bracket /bar assembly can be placed.
-The 4 link kit can be installed with the lower bars under the frame or outside the frame.
-To determine the proper location, assemble the lower axle bracket, lower bar and the lower frame bracket together and place the lower axle bracket against the axle tube.
+The 4 link kit is installed with the lower bars beside the frame either inside or outside.
+To determine the proper location, assemble the axle bracket, upper and lower bar, and the frame bracket together and place the lower axle bracket against the axle tube.
 Apply anti-sieze to the threads of the R-joint ends.
 Assemble the bars with 1/4" of thread showing on the shaft.
 This will allow for final adjustment.
-With the lower bar level with the car, determine the best location for the lower frame bracket.
-Make that decision now because that will determine the side to side location of the lower axle brackets.
-To place the lower bars under the frame, the lower frame bracket must be trimmed.
-The "wings" of these brackets will be cut off and the bracket can be placed under the frame.
-[Be sure to check ground clearance.]
+With the lower bar level with the car, determine the best location for the frame bracket against the frame.